vusec/uncontained/README.md

 | list_entry_correlation | 3.
 Mismatch on Data Structure Operators |
 |         use_after_iter | 4.
 Containers with Contracts            |
 |                   kobj | 5.
 Containers with Contracts            |

+## Reproduce on another kernel version

+Most on the content in this repository is independet of the kernel version, however many of the patches done in [uncontained-linux](https://github.com/vusec/uncontained-linux) need to be repeated.

+Primarily this means: reapplying the coccinelle scripts (and manually fixing some of the issues that arise from it), disable the KASAN checks, allow compiling KASAN with LTO and add nosanitize & uncontained_struct_nesting_info to certain structs.